silviaCerby/gitbook/docs/how-to_use_cerby/scout/install-scout.md

 ---
-description: This article describes how to install the Scout browser extension in your web browser.
+description: "This article describes how to install the Scout browser extension in your web browser."
 intercom_id: 10046805
 ---